flag for United States Lost Trail Powder Mountain

 • Weather :

-Mostly cloudy becoming cloudy at times and then mostly cloudy overnight.
-Periods of snow are expected at any time.
+Mostly cloudy becoming mostly clear at times and then mostly cloudy overnight.
+Periods of snow are expected in the morning through overnight.

 • Snow :